1982 Washington Metro train derailment: Overview

 Prior to the accident, at 3:45 p.m.
 EST (15:45 UTC) on Wednesday, January 13, 1982, a westbound Blue/Orange Line train was offloaded at Federal Triangle station after reporting having a propulsion problem.
 After turning along the McPherson Square interlocking, some trains were temporarily turning back at McPherson Square station in order to ease up the delays.
 Following the turn backs, the Operation Control Center attempted to realign the switches at the Smithsonian Interlocking.
 While the switches going westbound worked, the eastbound switches remained aligned for a crossover use.
 Due to this, OCC Operators and superiors could not tell the problem.
 This caused the interlocking signals to show as a red signal and make all trains operate on manual mode.
 Prior to the derailment, another train (Train 403) went over the switch without incident.
 At 4:15 p.m.
 EST (21:15 UTC), the OCC instructed the supervisor to stay at the Smithsonian Interlocking until a maintenance employee arrived and then told the supervisor to "unblock the switch."
 The supervisor was unable to crank the "3B" switch and that the 3B and 3A switches were unblocked but were still in the reverse position.
 Later, the supervisor blocked and tucked the switches.
 Then, two trains (Trains 904 and 415) passed through the switches without incident following commands from OCC.
 At 4:24 p.m.
 EST (21:24 UTC), the supervisor reported that all the switches were blocked and tucked and OCC allowed all trains to go through.
 However, the switches were improperly closed.

-Train 410 on the Blue/Orange Line was operating on its usual rush hour run between National Airport station and New Carrollton station.
+Train 410 on the Blue/Orange Line was operating between National Airport station and New Carrollton station.
 The train consists of six 1000 series cars numbered 1029, 1028, 1199, 1198, 1235, and 1234.
 After holding at the McPherson Square interlocking, the train was able to proceed to Federal Triangle.
 After arriving at Metro Center station, the train was packed at "crush capacity" with approximately 1320 passengers on the train with 220 passengers in the first car.
 After departing Federal Triangle, the train was operating on manual mode.
 OCC then told trains 410 and another train (Train 906) that the supervisor in the tunnel will instruct them.
 Train 410 made its required stop at short at the signal (Signal D02-02) and the supervisor allowed train 410 to move.
 After the train was going over the crossover track at Smithsonian Interlocking, the supervisor reported to the train operator to "hold up" 10 seconds after giving the clear.
 The train stopped over the crossover switches over switch 1B which separated the closed switch from the stock rail.
 At 4:28 p.m.
 EST (21:28 UTC), the supervisor informed the OCC that the switch doesn't look right and is going to back the train up over the switches.
 The supervisor boarded the train in car 1234 and told the operator to remove his key from the operating controls giving power to car 1234 and to the supervisor.